Dunkl symplectic algebra in generalized Calogero models

-The Casimir element of the conformal algebra \eqref{cas} takes on the current representation the constant value:
+The Casimir element of the conformal algebra \eqref{cas} assumes a constant value in the present representation:

-The relations \eqref{cas-ang} between the Casimir elements of the conformal algebra and Dunkl angular momentum on the discussed wavefunctions leads to to an explicit relation between the corresponding constants given by Eq.~\eqref{epsilon} with the $\beta$ replaced by the $\alpha$.
+The relations \eqref{cas-ang} between the Casimir elements of the conformal algebra and Dunkl angular momentum being applied to the discussed wavefunctions leads to an explicit relation between the corresponding constants, as given by Eq.~\eqref{epsilon} with $\beta$ replaced by $\alpha$.

-Resuming the above consideration, the radial quantum number and second quantum number $k_2$ in the Dunkl spherical harmonics care about the conformal group in the Calogero model.
-In contrast, in Cartesian coordinates, the conformal transformation can alter other quantum numbers too.
-More explicitly, the Cartesian basis \eqref{ksym} behaves alike the spherical one \eqref{psisym} under the rising and diagonal generators:
+In summary, only the radial (second) quantum number of the symmetric wavefintion \eqref{psisym} is influenced by the conformal group in the Calogero model.
+This property is due to the choice of spherical coordinates and remains true also for asymmetric wavefunctions which will be considered below in this context.
+In contrast, in Cartesian coordinates, conformal transformations can also affect other quantum numbers.
+To be more specific, the Cartesian basis formed by the symmetric wavefunctions \eqref{ksym} exhibits similar behavior to the spherical basis \eqref{psisym} when subjected to the raising and diagonal generators:

-while the lowering generator changes all quantum numbers.
-For example, if $k_l=0$ for all $l\ge 3$, one gets:
+However, the lowering generator alters all quantum numbers.
+For instance, if $k_l=0$ for all $l\ge 3$, one gets:

-where the vanishing quantum numbers are omitted within the ket states.
-In the absence of the last term, the above representation becomes equivalent to the previous one \eqref{K-psi}--\eqref{K3psi} with a similarity map:
+where the vanishing quantum numbers are excluded within the ket states.
+If the last term is omitted, the representation above becomes equivalent to the previous one \eqref{K-psi}--\eqref{K3psi} through a similarity map:

-Of course, using the Jacobi coordinates, one can separate the center-of-mass and its quantum number $k_1$ but in the higher-level quantum numbers starting from $k_3$ still will remain coupled for the Cartesian wavefunctions.
+Of course, when using Jacobi coordinates, it is possible to separate the center of mass and associated quantum number, $k_1$.
+However, the higher-level quantum numbers, starting from $k_3$, will remain coupled.

-Similar type of $SL(2,R)$ representations appears for the Calogero model with particle exchanges \eqref{Hgen}, which has more common, nonsymmetric eigenstates $\Psi_{{\bf n},k}$ \eqref{psik'}.
-The corresponding multiplets are generated from the ground state $ \Psi_{{\bf n},0}(x)=e^{-\frac{r^2}{2}}\phi(x) h_{\bf n}(x) $ and characterized by the conformal spin given by the formula \eqref{s} with the parameter $\alpha$ substituted by $\beta$ \eqref{beta}:
+Similar types of $SL(2,R)$ representations appear in the generalized Calogero model with particle exchanges \eqref{Hgen}, which has more general, nonsymmetric eigenstates $\Psi_{{\bf n},k}$ \eqref{psik'}.
+The corresponding multiplets are generated from the ground state $ \Psi_{{\bf n},0}(x)=e^{-\frac{r^2}{2}}\phi(x) h_{\bf n}(x) $ and are characterized by the conformal spin given by the formula \eqref{s} with the parameter $\alpha$ substituted by $\beta$ \eqref{beta}:

-An eigenvalue associated with the diagonal generator equals half the state's energy given now by Eq.~\eqref{Enk}:
+The eigenvalue associated with the diagonal generator is equal to half of the energy which is now determined by Eq.~\eqref{Enk}: